 You should know about some statistics about search engines which shows how important it is to rank well in search engines like Google.

 - As per the eMarketer, 35% of product searches start on Google.

 - As per StatCounter, over 92 percent of all search queries are conducted via Google as compared to all search engine providers.

-So if you want to rank your website in top search engine results then you need to do keyword research.
+So if you would like to rank your website in top search engine results then you should do keyword research.
 Doing proper keyword research can help you in many ways like:

 - You can create and know about the list of main keywords for your website for which you want it to rank.

 - Keyword research helps you to know which other websites and competitors are ranking on top for the keywords for which you also want to rank well in search engines.

 - Based on your keyword research you can create content for the most relevant and related keywords as per your offerings.